2023 Agents/Editors

 Lori Galvin, Aevitas Creative Management

 Bio: Lori Galvin worked as a book editor before moving to the literary agent side in 2015.
 She works with a diverse group of writers of both fiction and nonfiction.
-Through Pitchfest, she is looking for high quality writing across crime and suspense, both literary and commercial—and from all voices.
-In addition to twisty, dark novels of crime and suspense; mystery/horror crossovers, and high concept thrillers; she is eager to work with writers whose work engages both the head and the heart.
-Some her clients’ projects have been optioned by A24 and Netflix.
-She has signed and sold books by writers she has met through Pitchfest, including Wanda M. Morris (All Her Little Secrets, Morrow 2021) and Cheryl A. Head (Time’s Undoing, Dutton 2023).
+Some her clients’ projects have been optioned by A24, Netflix, and CBS Studios.
+She has signed and sold books by writers she has met through Pitchfest, including Wanda M. Morris (All Her Little Secrets and Anywhere You Run, Morrow 2021, 2022) and Cheryl A. Head (Time’s Undoing, Dutton 2023).

-Clients: Harrison Ash, William Brashears, Cambria Brockman, Sara Goudarzi, Cheryl A. Head, Hannah Kirshner, Jennifer Lavallee, Irene Li, Margaret Li, Wanda M. Morris, Jennifer Morita, Kwame Onwuachi, Sebastian J. Plata, Phoebe Rowe, Samantha Skal, Sarah Stevens, Ross Wilcox.
+Clients include: Harrison Ash, William Brashears, Cambria Brockman, Cheryl A. Head, Jennifer Lavallee, Tamara Miller, Wanda M. Morris, Jennifer Morita, Sebastian J. Plata, Samantha Skal, Sarah Stevens, Ross Wilcox.

 Agent